dymaczew/fs20icam/LabGuides/Exercise2a/README.md

 ### 1. Verify the user id you are assigned

+In the terminal window where you are connected to the managed cluster run the following command:

 ```
 cat /home/localuser/README
 ```

-### 2. In the terminal window where you are connected to managed cluster run the following commands, adjusting the **cluster_name** value
+### 2. Install the k8monitor using Ansible command, adjusting the **cluster_name** value

 <span style="color:red">**ATTENTION: Remember to change the cluster_name in the command!**</span>